Sasaki Kojirō - Wikipedia

 • In the Pokémon series, the original Japanese name for the Flying-type move Aerial Ace is Tsubame Gaeshi.
 Additionally, the anime characters Jessie and James are known in Japan as Musashi and Kojirō, respectively.

 • In the anime and manga Record of Ragnarok, Sasaki is one of the thirteen fighters chosen to represent humanity in the Ragnarok tournament.
-Known as "History's Greatest Loser", he faces against the Greek god Poseidon in the third round of the tournament.
+Known as "History's Greatest Loser", he faces against the Greek god Poseidon and beats him in the third round of the tournament.

 • An ōdachi named the "Washing Pole" is a weapon attainable by the player in the 2011 action RPG Dark Souls and its sequels Dark Souls II and Dark Souls III.